Skip to content

 The audit checklist below is the same one used inside Shark Snip when reviewing models for marketplace eligibility.
 It works for any model, on any platform, glass-box or otherwise — the difference is that on a glass-box marketplace, every check is a click instead of an interrogation.

-Open the model card.
-Read the list of features.
-Are they the obvious correct ingredients for the market — recent team strength, rest, quarterback or starting pitcher availability, weather where applicable, market consensus?
-Are any of them suspicious — a "proprietary momentum index" with no description, a "situational spot" rule with no formula?
-Any feature that cannot be described in one sentence is a red flag.
-Glass-box models force this check because every feature is a labelled block; opaque services pass it by hiding the list entirely.
+Open the model card and read what the model keys on.
+Are these the obvious right ingredients for the market — recent team strength, rest, who is healthy at quarterback or on the mound, weather where it matters, where the public money is?
+Or are any of them fishy — a "proprietary momentum index" with no explanation, a "situational spot" rule with no actual logic?
+Anything that cannot be explained in one sentence is a red flag.
+Glass-box models force this check because everything they use is labelled; opaque services dodge it by hiding the list entirely.

 Step 3: Check sample size and closing line value